nfcatapang/univ_data_warehouse/README.md

 ## What the project includes

 - `ETL_Pipeline/` - scripts for extract, transform, and load steps
-- `SQL_Scripts/` - simulated source database, warehouse, and analysis queries
+- `SQL_Scripts/` - DDL scripts for data warehouse, and analysis queries
 - `Dash/` - a Dash dashboard that reads from the warehouse

 ## What it does